SuperNolvas/terraform-beginner-bootcamp-2023/README.md

 `terraform apply --auto-approve`

+#### Terraform Destroy

+This will destroy/take down resources that were created via terraform apply

 ## Terraform Lock files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be using with this project